internetstandards/Internet.nl/documentation/Installation.md

 [README.md](https://github.com/internetstandards/unbound/blob/internetnl/README.md)
 instructions for installation.

+Note: beore compiling unbound you also need to edit the DNS labels for your connection test domain.

 If you setup a python virtual environment you should enable it for unbound's installation.

-_Note that extra DNS records are needed._
+For the connection test, [specific DNS records are needed](https://github.com/internetstandards/unbound#configuration=).

 Manually running unbound can be done with `unbound -d -vvvv`.
 This opens unbound in a console with maximum debug logging.
 This helps figuring out if everything is set up properly.
 Unbound will use syslog after starting, and you'll need to